joesingo/truthdiscovery/reports/possible_structure.md

 # Introduction
 * General
-    * What truth-discovery is
+    * What truth discovery is
-    * Applications of truth-discovery
+    * Applications of truth discovery
 * Split rest into parts for practical and theoretical sides of the project

 # Background